Organic Gardening – Minneapolis St. Paul, MN

 Even though organic materials make up only 10% of good soil, they are crucial to creating a good environment for your plantings.
 In almost all gardens, soil needs to be adjusted, through the use of organic and other amendments to create an ideal environment.
 Proper amounts of organic material help maintain the proper chemical balance in the soil and attract worms, microorganisms, and other subterranean critters that keep the soil aerated and break down organic material into the nutrients needed by your plants.

 One route to growing in ideal soil is to use organic planting mixes, which are blends of all the proper natural materials in exactly the right amounts.
 Many organic gardeners use organic planting mixes and organic potting soils for all their gardening, especially when gardening in raised beds, a very popular gardening method.

 In other cases, organic amendments can be added to existing garden soils to provide that same ideal mixture.
 Which amendments needed depends on what’s already in the soil, and what’s missing.
-A good gardening center can help you make the proper choice of amendments after analyzing your current soil.
+At our Minneapolis gardening store, we can help you make the proper choice of amendments after analyzing your current soil.
 In all cases, though, choose amendments that contain no artificial chemical ingredients to keep your garden organic.

 Controlling Weeds, Pests and Diseases Without Chemicals